The Best Savings Accounts in Georgia for 2024

 Once you’ve looked at the local banks and credit unions, you should take the time to look at online banks.
 Online banks have become more popular in recent years as people’s lives have become increasingly digital.
 It’s not hard to see why.

 Traditional banks have consistently reduced the interest they pay on deposits.
 They’ve also started charging higher fees, especially maintenance fees.
-Now, you have to pay a monthly fee just for the privilege of giving your money to the bank.
+Now, you have to pay a monthly fee just to give your money to the bank.

 Online banks cost much less to run than traditional banks do.
-They don’t have to operate branches, pay for utilities, security, and salaries for tellers.
+They don’t have to operate branches or pay for utilities, security, and salaries for tellers.
 They can also centralize their operations.

-Online banks use that savings to offer more interest to customers and to charge fewer fees.
+Online banks use those savings to offer more interest to customers and charge fewer fees.

 The importance of high rates and low fees

 The power of compounding will help your money grow faster and faster.

 When you start off with a strong savings rate, your money will earn interest faster.
 Year after year, you're earning more interest on the interest earned previously.

 The exponential growth of your balance will be noticeable, especially if you keep a large balance.